dhislop17/plordle/README.md

     - [x] Filtering The List of Teams to Play Against
     - [x] Migrate away from the default SharedPreferences API
     - [x] Difficulty Options
+    - [x] Add support for hints for the country box in guesses
     - [ ] Update the players list once the transfer window closes
     - [ ] Update Readme GIF
 - [ ] Finish App onboarding flow

 ## Stretch Goals
-- Hints for the Countries Column (color based on continents)
 - More Options for Filtering Players (by country/continent, min/max age, or shirt number)
 - Support for historical squads
     - Support for squads after specific points during a season (after the summer or winter transfer windows)